 During 2011-12, the Brisbane City Council South Regional Business Centre was constructed on a site adjacent to the Yeerongpilly Railway Station pedestrian overpass.
 This building provides a strong catalyst for future development in the Yeerongpilly TOD.

-Work is underway to prepare a site on the corner of Ortive Street and Fairfield Road for future development.
+Work has also commenced on a site on the corner of Ortive Street and Fairfield Road for future development.
 One of Queensland's oldest children's charities, MontroseAccess, had its development application approved by Council in late 2013.
-An innovative new respite centre for children and young adults with a physical disability is expected to open in late 2014.
+An innovative new respite centre for children and young adults with a physical disability is expected to open in the coming months.

 Frequently asked questions